 In my opinion, if their work is shown in the photo, they should be credited IN THE CAPTION.
 Not just tagged.
 Bottom line, period, no questions asked.
 Everyone else should be tagged.
 Note: Photographers should always be credited in the caption.
 If you don’t credit the person who created the image, you’re stealing!
 If you don’t know whose work it is, ask.
 At least do your due diligence.
 And when/IF one of those aforementioned inspiration accounts asks if they can share your work say, “Of course, as long as you credit everyone appropriately!”.
 If they don’t ask, they often will repost the caption so make sure yours is accurate.
 If they credit/tag just you, correct them.
 If people reach out to you to add them/correct something, do it.
 UGH!
 I know, social media is already so much work…I personally try and make it as easy as possible by connecting vendors before the wedding, as well as listing out all vendors on the timeline.
 There really is no excuse.

 Most wedding vendors are small business owners.
 We work hard to build our brand and get our names out there.
 For a majority of us, word of mouth and social media are our main marketing sources.
 Properly crediting is not only the right (and legal) thing to do but it’s good for business.
-It points brides in the direction of vendors they might need, creates relationships with other vendors–it is HUGE for networking, increases exposure, engagement and followers for everyone.
+It points couples in the direction of vendors they might need, creates relationships with other vendors (It is HUGE for networking!), increases exposure, engagement and followers for everyone.
 Your followers see them, their followers see you.
 This all has the potential to lead to new business and future collaborations.
-No epic shoot or Pinterest-worthy wedding ever came together with just the wedding planner or just the florist or just the baker or just the photographer.
+No epic shoot or Pinterest-worthy wedding ever came together with just the wedding planner or florist or photographer.

-The new Golden Rule: Credit other wedding vendors, the way you want to be credited.
+Remember the [wedding vendor’s] Golden Rule: Credit other wedding vendors the way you want to be credited!

 Let me know what you think in the comments below!